-When the students enter the MD program, counseling is provided to them in terms of the following:
+When the students enter the MD program, counselling is provided to them in terms of the following:

-- Career goal options available to them for doing residency and practice.

-- Exams must be clear to achieve that goal.

-- Type of rotations available to them
+- Career goal options are available to them for doing residency and practice. - Exams they must clear to achieve that goal. - Type of rotations available to them

-End of MD4 (Transitional Semester):
+End of MD5 (Transition Semester):

-During the 15-week transitional semester at the end of MD4 and successful completion of Basic Science Exit Exams, MD students are again provided with career counseling in terms of rotation choices available to them.
+During the 15-week transition semester at the end of MD5 and successful completion of Basic Science Exit Exams, MD students are again provided with career counselling in terms of rotation choices available to them.

-Also, during the transitional semester, clinical faculty from each specialty interact with students and discuss the highlights of that specialty.
+Also, during the transition semester, clinical faculty from each specialty interact with students and discuss the highlights of that specialty.

-End of MD6:
+End of MD7:

-After completion of core rotations, when the students begin to apply for elective choices, they are provided with counseling by the Associate Dean of Clinical Affairs, via one-on-one sessions to discuss the elective rotations they should register for based on their interests and career choices.
+After completion of core rotations, when the students begin to apply for elective choices, they are provided with counselling by the Associate Dean of Clinical Affairs, via one-on-one sessions to discuss the elective rotations they should register for based on their interest and career choices.

-End of MD8:
+End of MD9:

-Career and Residency counseling is provided at the end of successful completion of the program regarding the following:
+Career and Residency counselling are provided at the end of successful completion of the program regarding the following:

-- Career options available: Students select whether they would like to practice in the Caribbean, India, Africa, the United States of America, or other regions, depending on this choice, information is provided accordingly. - Residency prerequisites: Based on the residency choice(s), information is provided in terms of perquisites, research options, application forms, and recommendation letters. - Licensure Exam: TAUCOM has manuals on the major licensure exams such as CAMC I and II, USMLE Step I and Step 2 CK, and CS and FMG (India).
-These manuals contain information regarding the documents needed, dates, materials to be covered, and other support materials. - e.
+- Career options available: Students select whether they would like to practice in Caribbean, India, Africa, United States of America, or other region, depending on this choice, information is provided accordingly. - Residency prerequisites: Based on the residency choice(s), information is provided in terms of perquisites, research options, application form and recommendation letters. - Licensure Exam: TAUCOM has manuals on the major licensure exams such as CAMC I and II, USMLE Step I and Step 2 and FMG (India).
+These manuals contain information regarding the documents needed, dates, materials to be covered and other support materials.

 Informal Counselling Process Career and Residency

-Besides the formal counseling available at specific times during the program, there are individuals identified to provide the counseling regarding career or residency or rotations to any student.
-These "counselors" have backgrounds and experiences in that particular region and include the following:
+Besides the formal counselling available at specific times during the program, there are individuals identified to provide the counselling regarding career or residency or rotations to any student.
+These "counsellors" have backgrounds and experiences in that region and include the following:

 - 1. Sheik Amir, MD FRCS: for Guyana and Caribbean career choices and process. - 2.
 Dheeraj Bansal, MD MPH: for India career choices and process - 3.
-Hugh Duckworth, MD: for USA Career choice and process
+Hugh Duckworth, MD: for USA Career choice and process f.
 Preventive Health Services

-Students are provided with an orientation on policies and procedures related to safety measures within the TAUCOM as well as at clinical sites.
-Exposure to Infectious and Environmental Hazards Policy (the policy is available in the Department of Student Affairs as well as in the Library).
-TAUCOM has a policy in place to effectively address medical student's exposure to infectious and environmental hazards.
+Students are provided with orientation on policies and procedures related to safety measures within the TAUCOM as well as at clinical sites.
+Exposure to Infectious and Environmental Hazards Policy (the policy is available in the Department of Student Affairs as well as in the library).
+TAUCOM has a policy in place to effectively address medical student's exposure to infectious and environmental hazard.
 This policy includes the following: